 6. Cook for about 1-2 minutes, or until browned on the undersides.
 Flip over and cook another minute or two, until browned on all sides.
 Remove with a slotted spoon and drain on paper towels.
 Serve immediately.
 If you do have leftovers, they'll reheat nicely in a 400 degree oven.

 Serves 4; 30 minutes or under!
-GF/SF/Purple (according to the guidelines in my books and Be Radiant program)
+GF/SF/Purple (according to the guidelines in my books)

 *NOTE: It is best to chop the onions by hand for this recipe, as chopping them in a food processor can make them overly wet, causing the pakoras to fall apart.